 Captured on 120mm transparency film using a HOLGA camera.

-These images are from the Hidden Places Hidden Live series made in collaboration with fifteen other photographers which included twelve residents of Supported Residential Facilities in Adelaide, Australia.
+Hidden Places Hidden Live was made in collaboration with fifteen photographers including twelve residents of Supported Residential Facilities in Adelaide, Australia.
 We aimed to document this largely hidden world by teaching residents basic photographic skills (or reconnected them with long-dormant ones) and working together to make a collaborative exhibition of their world.

 Hidden Places, Hidden Lives explores aspects of ageing, inclusion and citizenship.
 The exhibition was presented by the Seniors Information Service and the Bob Hawke Prime Ministerial Centre.